-Keto Boost is a diet pill BHB salts that will boost ketone levels in an attempt to make maintaining a state of ketosis easier.
+Sparta Nutrition Keto Boost was a diet pill BHB salts that will boost ketone levels in an attempt to make maintaining a state of ketosis easier.

-To understand Keto boost, you first have to understand ketosis.
-According to Medical News Today, ketosis is a metabolic process that occurs when the body doesn’t have enough glucose to burn for energy.
+To understand Keto Boost, you first have to understand ketosis.
+Ketosis is a metabolic process that occurs when the body doesn’t have enough glucose to burn for energy.
 Glucose is our primary source of energy.
 When we don’t have enough glucose, our bodies seek out an alternative energy source.
 When we enter a state of ketosis, our bodies break down fat for energy instead of glucose.
 The ketogenic diet revolves around depriving our bodies of glucose(carbs), so we will burn fat instead.